 - Morning sickness symptoms (aka, barfing)

-Bleeding gums and pregnancy are common.
-Many pregnant women develop gum disease, also called periodontal disease.
+Bleeding gums during pregnancy are common, as many pregnant women develop gum disease, also called periodontal disease.
 Research shows that as many as 40 percent of pregnant women have some form of it.
 [3] However, the CDC estimates for pregnant women with gum disease are much higher at 60 to 75 percent.[iii]

 Gum disease has two stages: gingivitis and periodontitis.
 Gingivitis is an inflammatory condition where the gums are swollen and bleed in response to dental plaque.
 Periodontitis is also an inflammatory response to dental plaque.
 However, as a more advanced form of gum disease, periodontitis destroys the gums and supporting bones.
 Untreated periodontitis can also lead to tooth loss.[iv]